-Fig. 135 Detailed view of the centre console: ESC (ESP) button
+Fig. 138 Detailed view of the centre console: ESC (ESP) button

-The Electronic Stability Control ESC (ESP) includes the electronic differential lock (EDL), the traction control system ASR (TCS), the brake assist system (BAS) and the trailer stability programme (TSP).
+The Electronic Stability Control ESC (ESP) contains the electronic differential lock (EDL) and the traction control system ASR (TCS).
 The ESC (ESP) function works together with the ABS.
 Both warning lamps will light up if the ESC (ESP) or ABS systems are faulty.